Save the date for Grandparents Day 2015 – September 13, 2014. But why not celebrate Grandparents Day all year long?

-President Obama recognizes grandparents and celebrates National Grandparents Day 2013 with this presidential proclamation.
+President Obama salutes grandparents and celebrates National Grandparents Day 2014 with this presidential proclamation!

 Grandparents and Older Adults: We’re asking you to commit to do something grand and share your wisdom, perspectives and key civic values with young people and advocate on their behalf.